CaramelFur/tcl-js/README.md

 ### Currently working tcl commands

-These commands should be fully working as documented in the tcl wiki
+These commands should be fully working as documented in the tcl wiki.

 - break
 - continue